Drug & Alcohol Rehab in Bolton

 - One of the nice things about advanced recovery is that the individual can now go weeks and maybe even months without really thinking about alcohol or drugs – this length of time will increase the longer the person stays sober.
 This is great news, but there is a danger if the person forgets the pain of addiction.
 It is often stated that those who forget their mistakes are doomed to repeat them.
 The individual should certainly be pleased that they rarely think about drinking or using drugs, but it might be a mistake to forget the experience entirely

 - The goal is recovery is progress and not perfection, and this progress never ends.
 It is the work of a lifetime to chip away at those character flaws that drove the individual into addictive behaviour.
 The more they are able to eradicate these negative character traits, the bigger the gap the person will be putting between them and addiction.
-It is the continuing work with these character flaws that requires most of the effort in advanced recovery
+It is the continuing work with these character flaws that require most of the effort in advanced recovery

 - The real goal of recovery is not just to stop drinking or drug using, but to build a new and better life.
-By the time the individual has reached advanced recovery they will be ready to begin making their dreams for life a reality.
+By the time the individual has reached advanced recovery, they will be ready to begin making their dreams for life a reality.
 Now is the time to begin putting effort into new projects and the individual may do things like change careers

 - It is usually suggested that people in early recovery avoid romance or making any major changes in their life.
-By the time the individual has reached advanced recovery they are usually strong enough to deal with new relationships and other major life changes.
+By the time the individual has reached advanced recovery, they are usually strong enough to deal with new relationships and other major life changes.
 It is important though, that the individual does not take on more than they can manage.
-A sign of growing sobriety is that the person understands their limits, and that this affects their actions
+A sign of growing sobriety is that the person understands their limits and that this affects their actions

 - The person can now put more effort into repairing their relationships.
 The fact that they have been sober now for a relatively long period of time should help convince most people that they are being serious about change.
 It is important to keep in mind that these people will often have been badly hurt by the addiction, and they are under no obligation to forgive no matter how much the person has changed